joakim000/SV21POTR/Course_A_questions.md

 d.
 Software integration testing.
 Why?
 What is integration testing?
 (G)

-- Functional tests of integrated units of the software.
+- Functional tests of sets of integrated units of the software.
 Evaluate compliance with functional requirements.
 [4]

 ## Automotive software Architecture

 1. What is software architecture and why do we need structured software?
 (VG)

+- A software architecture serves as a blueprint for a system.
+It allows oversight and collaboration.
+It may include both functional and non-functional requirements.
+[7] The term may also refer to a particular set of standards a specific software architecture may conform to, for example AUTOSAR.
+[3] Structured design facilitates understanding of the software by applying a "divide and conquer"-strategy.
+[8] This in turn enables or facilitates unit- and integration testing, agile workflows, code reuse and verification of standards compliance.

 2. How can the architecture improve maintainability of a software?
 (VG)

+- By providing standard interfaces and abstractions.
+[3]
+- Simplifying the system by applying a architectural strategy of hierarchical "black boxes".
+[9]
+- By supporting use of known positive maintenance factors such as; code restructuring tools, defect tracking tools, automated change control tools and regression test libraries.
+[10]

 3. What is AUTOSAR?
 (G)

 - An industry standard for automotive software architecture.
 [3]

 4. What is the main idea behind the RTE layer in AUTOSAR?
 (VG)

+- To allow portability between different types of ECU for AUTOSAR software components.
+[3]

 5. Explain the purposes of the following layers in the AUTOSAR basic software architecture